 CHECKLIST Forecasting & Quantification Programming members of the proposal team: Estimate the number of program participants of the targeted population that will receive goods and/or services.
 Determine the types of goods and/or services being considered for the project.
 Estimate the distribution unit size each individual or household participant will receive.
-Determine any other goods needed to make the program operational (e.g., ND-goods for staff such as laptops that the project budget will cover, CVA assets, transaction fees for cash delivered through financial service providers).
+Determine any other goods needed to make the program operational (e.g., ND-goods for staff that the project budget will cover such as laptops, CVA assets, transaction fees for cash delivered through financial service providers, etc.).
 Share the gathered information with the Supply Chain Manager.
-Using the information provided from the programming staff, the Supply Chain Manager, with other members of the supply chain team: Estimates the number of goods or CVA assets needed using one of the methods described under Demand Estimation Methods.
-Determines the weights and volume of goods and estimates the storage and transport capacity needs.
-See Logistics Assessment for more information about how to assess logistics infrastructure.
-Identifies any equipment needed in the supply chain for moving and maintaining the quality of the goods beings considered for the project (e.g., cold storage equipment).
-Identifies any services and equipment needed in the supply chain to disburse cash or vouchers to participants and/or to redeem their values from participating vendors (services may include financial service providers, mobile money, SMS sending services to inform participants when assistance is available for redemption/collection; equipment may include phones, smart cards, smart card readers, mobile receipt printers, biometric readers).
-Shares data with the Procurement Manager to support the market assessment and procurement options analysis process.
-The following are resources and tools that supply chain staff can use to determine market prices and supply chain costs.
-These are referenced throughout this chapter.
-Market Monitoring Secondary Sources Job Aid (for global and regional commodity prices, indices, and exchange rates) Sample Warehouse Budget Weight and Volume Calculator Metric Ton Valuation Calculator (WFP - food) Commodity Calculator (USAID/Bureau for Humanitarian Assistance) Compendium of Supply Chain Costs (USAID) Please see below for context-specific callout boxes that also apply. - 96 -
+Using information provided from programming staff, the Supply Chain Manager, with other members of the supply chain team: Estimate the number of goods or CVA assets needed using the Ration Method or the Consumption Method.
+Estimate the storage and transport capacity needs based by determining the weights and volume of goods needed (for information about how to assess logistics infrastructure, see Logistics Assessment).
+Identify any equipment needed in the supply chain for moving and maintaining the quality of the goods beings considered for the project (e.g., cold storage equipment).
+Identify any services (financial service providers, mobile money, SMS sending services to inform participants when assistance is available for redemption/collection) and/or equipment (phones, smart cards, smart card readers, mobile receipt printers, biometric readers) needed in the supply chain to disburse cash or vouchers to participants and/or to redeem their values from participating vendors.
+Share data with the Procurement Manager to support the market assessment and procurement assessment process.
+Supply chain staff can use the resources and tools listed below (which are also referenced throughout this chapter) to determine market prices and supply chain costs.
+Market Monitoring Secondary Sources Job Aid (for global and regional commodity prices, indices, and exchange rates) Sample Warehouse Budget Weight and Volume Calculator Metric Ton Valuation Calculator (WFP - food) Commodity Calculator (USAID/Bureau for Humanitarian Assistance) Compendium of Supply Chain Costs (USAID) See below for context-specific callout boxes that also apply.

-CVA programs that transfer cash or voucher values using CVA assets (i.e., smart cards, paper vouchers) will also need to determine the number of CVA assets required by the project.
-Questions to consider for each category of CVA asset are outlined below.
+CVA programs that transfer cash or voucher values using CVA assets (i.e., smart cards, paper vouchers) also need to determine the number of CVA assets required by the project, using the questions below for e-cards and paper vouchers as a guide.

-E-Cards (e.g., e-vouchers, ATM cards):
+E-Cards (e.g., e-vouchers, ATM cards)